lmpn/learning/learning.md

 - SSL - secure sockets layer; authenticates server and encrypts data
 - TLS - Transport layer security; latest industry standard and based on SSL; authenticates server and client and encrypts data.

-1 - asks for copy of the ssl certificate (used to authenticate that the website is secure) 2 - check if the certificate is valid
+1. - asks for copy of the ssl certificate (used to authenticate that the website is secure)
+2. - check if the certificate is valid
-3 - confirms to the server that we trust it
+3. - confirms to the server that we trust it
-HTTP Version
+### HTTP Versions
- 1: built on top TCP requiring a tcp per request
+- 1: built on top TCP requiring a tcp per request
-  1.1: introduction of keep-alive by not performing the TCP handshake for every request; introduction of pipelining meaning that several which meant that multiple request could be sent within the same connection with the caveat that the responses had to be sent in the same order; Packet loss and subsequent requests would be
+- 1.1: introduction of keep-alive by not performing the TCP handshake for every request; introduction of pipelining meaning that several which meant that multiple request could be sent within the same connection with the caveat that the responses had to be sent in the same order; Packet loss and subsequent requests would be
- 2: introduction of HTTP Streams which allow multiple requests could be sent in the same connection and don’t require order in of responses; bidirectional communication with the necessity of client poll
+- 2: introduction of HTTP Streams which allow multiple requests could be sent in the same connection and don’t require order in of responses; bidirectional communication with the necessity of client poll
- 3: Uses QUIC as protocol based on UDP Connection; streams are independent; QUIC implements connection ID which allows the client to change network without losing their connection whereas TCP doesn’t
+- 3: Uses QUIC as protocol based on UDP Connection; streams are independent; QUIC implements connection ID which allows the client to change network without losing their connection whereas TCP doesn’t

 ## CORS